-- Each student admitted to the program will demonstrate general expository writing with correct grammar, punctuation, and spelling. - The program provides sequential learning, i.e., it requires that students continually utilize and build upon concepts, information, and skills they have learned in other courses and fields. - All political science majors should acquire the knowledge and skills necessary to read and comprehend contemporary political analyses and to develop their critical and analytical capacity. - All political majors should gain familiarity with the different assumptions, methods, and analytical procedures/approaches used by political scientists and by cognate disciplines. - All political science/public administration majors not only have the opportunity to observe but be given the actual experience in at least one if not several kinds of "real life" political situations off campus. - All public administration majors must be able to define and interpret the roles of the public administrator as: a generalist who can apply a liberal arts perspective to assessment of needs and the implementation of programs; a politician who understands that administration is central to and inseparable from the political process; a manager whose skills include sensitivity to people as well as the ability to manage budgets and organizations; a leader who knows how to resolve conflicts, use power effectively, and apply ethical values to programs and policies. - A "capstone experience" at the end of the senior year should require students to integrate knowledge from the totality of their program.
+- Each student admitted to the program will demonstrate general expository writing with correct grammar, punctuation, and spelling. - The program provides sequential learning, i.e., it requires that students continually utilize and build upon concepts, information, and skills they have learned in other courses and fields - All political science majors should acquire the knowledge and skills necessary to read and comprehend contemporary political analyses and to develop their critical and analytical capacity. - All political majors should gain familiarity with the different assumptions, methods, and analytical procedures/approaches used by political scientists and by cognate disciplines. - All political science/public administration majors not only have the opportunity to observe but be given the actual experience in at least one if not several kinds of "real life" political situations off campus. - All public administration majors must be able to define and interpret the roles of the public administrator as: a generalist who can apply a liberal arts perspective to assessment of needs and the implementation of programs; a politician who understands that administration is central to and inseparable from the political process; a manager whose skills include sensitivity to people as well as the ability to manage budgets and organizations; a leader who knows how to resolve conflicts, use power effectively, and apply ethical values to programs and policies. - A "capstone experience" at the end of the senior year should require students to integrate knowledge from the totality of their program.

-Political Science Core: PS 100, PS 324, HS 412, EC 206, EC 450, PS 215, PS 485, PS 401, BA 302 or SC 316.
-(24 hours)

-Political Science Major with Government Concentration: Political Science Core, PS 200, PS 349/449, EC 216, GD 250, PS 420, HS 349/449, PS 250, PS 300, PS 323, PS 350.
+Political Science/Public Administration major requirements: PS 100, PS 150 or PS 200, PS 230, PS 324, HS 104, HS 105, HS 412, EC 206, EC 450, BA 212, AC 210, PS 420, PS 485, PS 401, BA 302 or SC 316, and six hours from the following: PS 215, PS 250, PS 300, PS 323, or PS 350.
 (49 hours)